jordenpiu/jordenpiu/README.md

 ### Hello Pankhi Kashyap.
 Passionate about robotics, vision and learning.
 ### Working to gift the world a peaceful future.

 - 🔭 I’m currently working at https://dsrl.tech/ It is a start up we are building.
-As a WOMEN ENTREPRENEUR incubated at White House-led “Academy for Women Entrepreneurs (AWE)” program.
+As a woman entrepreneur currently incubated at White House-led “Academy for Women Entrepreneurs (AWE)” program.
 - 🌱 I’m currently learning deep learning.
 PRACTICING CODING OF COMPUTER VISION.
 - 👯 I’m looking to collaborate on FSL application on Medical Images.
 - 💬 programming language I practice : Python